krahal/Guess-the-Hex/README.md

 There is hex encoding of a colour at the top of the page and the user must guess the correct colour based on choices provided.

-This game has two levels of difficulty: Easy mode and Hard mode provide 3 and 6 colour choices respectively.
+This game has two levels of difficulty: Easy mode and Hard mode.
+Easy mode has 3 colour choices whereas Hard mode has 6.